rwxrob/zet/20220219221801/README.md

 stupid it is to manage false perception with a "set" in the fucking background.

-You know this type of guy, they type who very carefully speaks in a specific way because he's on a radio show, who deliberately puts certain things on his set that have nothing to do with him just because he knows his audience will "appreciate" it.
+You know this type of guy, the type who very carefully speaks in a specific way because he's on a radio show, who deliberately puts certain things on his set that have nothing to do with him just because he knows his audience will "appreciate" it.
 I fucking hate that.